edhowland/viper_hello/README.md

 blind and visually programmer community.
 It can be found here: [Viper GitHub page](https://github.com/edhowland/viper)

 ## Installation

+### System Requirements

+Viper packages require the Viper editor version 1.1 or greater.
+If the Viper you installd was from the master branch on GitHub and is a version < 1.1, then you can get the code from the feature branch '1.1.0'.
+Switch to that branch on the main GitHub page and clone the viper over your current viper location.
+Version 1.1 is backward compatible with version '1.0.0' with the additional package support.

 Once Viper is installed, you can add additional packages to extend its functionality.
 The only requirement is to clone or unpack the tarball in a place where Viper can find it.
 By default, Viper looks in this subdirectory for installed packages: